 The Board has nominated Gary B. Halverson, Barry J. Eldridge, Mark E. Gaumond, Susan M. Green, Janice K. Henry, James F. Kirsch, Stephen M. Johnson, Richard K. Riederer and Timothy W. Sullivan to serve until the next Annual Meeting of Shareholders or until their successors shall be elected.
 All of the nominees are independent under the NYSE corporate governance rules except for Mr. Halverson.
 All of the nominees were elected by the shareholders at the Annual Meeting of Shareholders held on May 7, 2013, except for Messrs.
-Gaumond, Halverson and Johnson, who were nominated by the Governance and Nominating Committee and were appointed as directors by unanimous action of the Cliffs Board effective July 8, 2013, October 1, 2013 and November 18, 2013, respectively.
+Gaumond, Johnson and Halverson, who were nominated by the Governance and Nominating Committee and were elected as directors by unanimous action of the Cliffs Board effective July 8, 2013, October 1, 2013 and November 18, 2013, respectively.
 The Governance and Nominating Committee engaged a third-party search firm to assist it in identifying candidates to be appointed.
 The third-party firm conducted a comprehensive search and identified various candidates that it recommended to the Governance and Nominating Committee, who then screened the résumés of several candidates before interviewing and nominating these individuals.

+Each of the Board's nine director nominees has consented to his or her name being submitted by Cliffs as a nominee for election as a member of the Cliffs Board in its proxy statement and other solicitation materials to be filed with the SEC and distributed to the Company's shareholders and in other materials in connection with the solicitation of proxies by the Company and its directors, officers, employees and other representatives from shareholders to be voted at the 2014 Annual Meeting.
+Each such nominee has further consented to serve as a member of the Cliffs Board if elected.
 Should any nominee decline or be unable to accept such nomination to serve as a director, an event that we currently do not anticipate, the persons named as proxies reserve the right, in their discretion, to vote for a lesser number of nominees or for substitute nominees designated by the directors, to the extent consistent with our Regulations.